A fast, secure way to send money to over 200 countries.

-Western Union is the largest provider of international money transfers, with over 500,000 agent locations in 200 countries and territories around the globe.
-Western Union offers transfers made in person, online and by phone that can be deposited into your recipient’s bank account or be available for them to pick up within minutes.
+Western Union offers transfers made in person, online and by phone that can be deposited into your recipient’s bank account or be available for them to pick up in cash within minutes — but that convenience can cost you in fees.

 Compare personal vs. business money transfers